 - Either single folds or double folds, adding room and width to the silhouette of the pant

-- A casually tailored waistline, extremely high at times
+- A casually tailored waistline, perhaps still a little bit high at times

-- Both a slim and a wide, loose silhouette
+- Both a slim, streamlined and a wider, looser silhouette

 - Occasionally even a drop crotch